 When Not in Use

 This brings us to storage.
-Too many times someone has put a gun in a case or a safe only to find the finish ruined a year or so later when they pull it out.
-That pesky humidity did a job on the piece and now your pretty new gun (or favorite old one) isn’t so pretty any more.
-This is an easy fix.
+Too many times someone has put a gun in a case or a safe only to find the finish crawling with rust and ruined a year or so later when they pull it out.
+That pesky humidity did a job on the piece and now your pretty new gun or favorite old one isn’t so pretty any more.
+This is usually an easy fix.
+Lucky for you!

-Just like changing the oil in your car or painting the shutters on your house, keeping your firearms cleaned and maintained will ensure they last and serve and, most importantly, work reliably when you need them to.
+Just like changing the oil in your car, keeping your firearms cleaned and maintained will ensure they last and serve and, most importantly, work reliably when you need them to.

 This section is sort of an overview of the previous and gives examples of the most common mistakes people make when it comes to the care and maintenance of their firearms, or rather the lack of care and maintenance of their EDC firearms.